 Snack consists of two food groups with water to drink.
 Water makes up more than half of a child's weight so a steady supply is necessary to keep children's bodies working properly.
-General recommendations are 1/2 ounce of water per pound of body weight per day; more in warm weather or when children are active.
+General recommendations are 1/2 ounce of water per pound of body weight per day; more in warm weather.

-Departure can be as difficult as arrival; often a child who is reluctant to come in the morning won't want to go home at night.
+Departure can be as difficult as arrival.
 Please take a minute to let your child reconnect with you before leaving.
 I realize this can be hard at the end of the day, but it makes the transition easier for your child.

-Program Closes promptly at 5:00 PM; please be sure to pick up your child before closing time.
+Program Closes at 5:00 PM; please be sure to pick up your child by then.
 As much as we love our jobs, we're all tired and ready to unwind after a long day of work, and my family time is as precious to me as I'm sure your family time is precious to you.